Anna Marly: Later life

 Marly divorced her husband after the war, shortly afterwards marrying a fellow Russian White émigré refugee.
-They originally moved to South America before coming to the United States.
+They originally travelled to South America and Africa before coming to the United States.
 They lived in Pennsylvania where her husband was a professor.
-Upon his retirement, they were drawn to Richfield Springs, New York, because of the Russian Orthodox Monastery, the only monastery in North America.
-Her husband is buried there; shortly after his death she moved to Lazy Mountain, Alaska.
+Upon his retirement, they were drawn to Richfield Springs, New York, because of the Russian Orthodox Monastery, the only such monastery in North America.
+Her husband is buried there; shortly after his death she moved to Lazy Mountain, Alaska, where she lived until her death.

 Anna Marly also wrote "A Song in Triple Time" ("Une chanson à trois temps") for Édith Piaf and "La Complainte du Partisan" (known in English as "The Partisan").
 In the United States, "The Partisan" gained popularity when Leonard Cohen released it in 1969 and Joan Baez in 1972.

 Many French singers have recorded "Chant des partisans", including Yves Montand in 1955.
 In recognition of the importance of "Chant des partisans", Marly was named a chevalier de La Légion d'Honneur by François Mitterrand in 1985, the fortieth anniversary of the liberation of France.

+On June 17, 2000, she performed Le Chant des partisans at the Panthéon with the Choir of the French Army, on the eve of the 60th anniversary of General de Gaulle's Appeal of 18 June, regarded as one of the most important speeches in French history.

+She died on 15 February 2006 and is buried in the Palmer cemetery; her grave is marked with both a cross and a small stone monument noting her works.